Flowers2Algernon/Duo-Lai-Mall/README.md

 # duo-lai-mall

-This is a modern shopping website I undergoing in duolaimall.
+This is a modern shopping website I was undergoing in duolaimall.